Pacific Islander: Extent

 The Pacific Islands Forum is the major governing organization for the Pacific Islands, and has been labelled as the "EU of the Pacific region".
 Up until 2021, its member nations and associate members were American Samoa, Australia, Cook Islands, Federated States of Micronesia, Fiji, French Polynesia, Guam, Kiribati, Marshall Islands, Nauru, New Caledonia, New Zealand, Niue, Northern Mariana Islands, Palau, Papua New Guinea, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu, Vanuatu and Wallis and Futuna.
 Additionally, there have been pushes for Easter Island and Hawaii to join the Pacific Islands Forum, as they are primarily inhabited by Polynesian peoples.
 Japan and Malay Archipelago countries such as East Timor, Indonesia and the Philippines are dialogue partners of the Pacific Islands Forum, with East Timor having observer status, but none are full members.
 The nations of the Malay Archipelago have their own regional governing organization called ASEAN, which includes mainland Southeast Asian nations such as Vietnam and Thailand.
-In July 2019, at the inaugural Indonesian Exposition held in Auckland, Indonesia launched its ‘Pacific Elevation’ program, which would encompass a new era of elevated engagement with the region, with the country also using the event to lay claim that Indonesia is culturally and ethnically linked to the Pacific islands.
+In July 2019, at the inaugural Indonesian Exposition held in Auckland, Indonesia launched its 'Pacific Elevation' program, which would encompass a new era of elevated engagement with the region, with the country also using the event to lay claim that Indonesia is culturally and ethnically linked to the Pacific islands.
 The event was attended by dignitaries from Australia, New Zealand and some Pacific island countries.

 Australia and New Zealand have been described as both continental landmasses and as Pacific Islands.
-New Zealand's native population, the Māoris, are Polynesians, and thus considered Pacific Islanders.
+New Zealand's native population, the Māori, are Polynesians, and thus considered Pacific Islanders.
 Australia's Indigenous population are loosely related to Melanesians and the United States Census categorize them under the Pacific Islander American umbrella.
 In Island Realm: A Pacific Panorama (1974), Ian Todd states that, "New Zealand is uniquely gifted in its role as a Polynesian associate.
-A large section of its own indigenous population consists of Maoris — a Polynesian race.
+A large section of its own indigenous population consists of Māori—a Polynesian race.
 Beyond her own sphere of association, New Zealand's trading influence is prominent in Tonga, Fiji and other areas of the Pacific with Commonwealth affiliations."
-Regarding Australia, he further wrote, "Australia plays a leading economic role in the south-west Pacific area — commonly known as Melanesia.
+Regarding Australia, he further wrote, "Australia plays a leading economic role in the south-west Pacific area—commonly known as Melanesia.
 Fiji, the New Hebrides, the Solomons, even French-controlled New Caledonia have a major trade connection with Australia.
 The thriving little republic of Nauru was administered by Australia before its recent independence.
 Further afield, in western Polynesia, Australia provides economic and technical aid in Tonga and Western Samoa.
 Much of Fiji's tourist trade comes from 'down under'.
 Among the oceanic islands which are part of the Commonwealth of Australia are Lord Howe Island, Norfolk Island, the Torres Strait Islands, the Willis Group and Coringa Islands."